trussworks/trussels-guide/trussels.md

 3. Have the opportunity to join us for a Being Humans Together chat (optional).
 These happen on Fridays at 9:30 Pacific/12:30 Eastern, and should already be on your calendar.
 They’re a non-work-related group chat where we get together and talk about … well, anything really.

 We try to be sure everyone has done the following in their first 3 months:
-1. Visit another Trussel in person...with the current climate we totally get that this may not happen.
-In the mean time, we suggest joining the #colleagues-and-coffee channel to be automatically paired every 3 weeks for a "donut" with another Trussel
+1. Join #colleagues-and-coffee to be automatically paired every 3 weeks for a "donut" with another Trussel.
+(During non-covid times, we would suggest meeting another Trussel in person.)
 2. Lead your first interview to help us keep hiring good people

 You’ll then be a “Full Trussel”!